vseryakov/backendjs/README.md

 - `/icon/put`

   Upload new icon for the given account in the folder prefix, if type is specified it creates an icons for this type to separate multiple icons for the same prefix. `type` can be any string consisting from alpha and digits characters.
+It creates a record in the bk_icon table with all the paramaters passed.

   The following parameters can be used:
     - prefix - prefix for the icons, requried